philanc/luasqleet/README.md

 ```
 See file test.lua.

-Luasqleet includes the SQLite 3.21 amalgamation, so the luasqleet.so Lua extension module can be built without any dependancy.
+Luasqleet includes the SQLite amalgamation, so luasqleet.so can be built without any dependancy.

 ### Credit